rlucente-se-jboss/RFESummit2021/README.md

     sudo virsh start edge-device-2 && sudo virsh console edge-device-2

-Each guest is using keepalived and the virtual router redundancy protocol (VRRP) to elect an owner for the virtual IP address, configured earlier in the `demo.conf` file.
-Only one guest will respond to this address.
+Each guest is using keepalived and the virtual router redundancy protocol (VRRP) to assign the virtual IP address to the primary instance unless it fails.
+Upon failure, the backup instance assumes the virtual IP address until the primary instance comes back on line.
+The virtual IP address was configured earlier in the `demo.conf` file.
+Only one guest at a time will respond to this address.

 ### Rootless and serverless container application
 Each guest is configured to listen on port 8080 at the virtual IP